roj1512/colors/README.md

-# colors
+# Colors

-Colors for the console.
+> Colors for the console.

 ## Example